gbv/jskos-vue/docs/components/ItemDetails.md

 - `select`
   - Emitted when a concept is selected.
   - Parameter is an object with properties `item` (containing the clicked JSKOS concept) and `row` (containing a boolean which is `true` when the click was initiated via the row, not on the item directly).

+## CSS Variables
+- `--jskos-vue-itemDetails-dropzone-bgCover` - background color for overlay which is shown when an item is being dragged over ItemDetails
+  - default: #eeeeee99

 ## Examples